 Children from low income families in Minnesota can receive assistance with paying their child care costs.
 The state understands how important it is for parents to be sure their child is well cared in a safe environment.
-So the state offers CCAP, or the Child Care Assistance Program, to low income and working poor families that are in school, job training, or employed full time.
+So the state offers the free CCAP, or the Child Care Assistance Program, to low income and working poor families that are in school, job training, or employed full time.

 Many families struggle with paying for quality child care while trying to maintain a job.
 So these resources are intended to help address that need.
 Also, a very important decision that anyone will make is choosing a quality, affordable provider.
 Additional resources and agencies in Minnesota can help with meeting that need as well.

 Income-eligible parents and residents may be able to enroll into this free service.
 There is often a waiting list for the program.
 In addition, almost all participants will need to still pay a monthly co-payment based on their family size and income.
 Financial aid may be offered for some or all of the following scenarios.

 Children from families participating in Minnesota Family Investment Program / MFIP may be able to enroll.
 MFIP is the state's version of the federal government cash assistance program that helps poor and very low income families become self-sufficient.
 Funds for paying your child care costs can help families and provide them time and the ability to look for work.
 Or the government assistance may allow them to attend school or job training.
 However participants will need to still prepare to work and meet all goals as directed in their MFIP Employment Plan.